-1) Garage Doors
+1. Garage Doors

 The biggest consideration when looking at a garage conversion is what to do with the garage door.
-When the door is removed, you have a big empty space that needs to be filled in so that it both blends in with the rest of the house and is useful to the living space.
+When the door is removed, you have a big empty space that needs to be filled in so that it blends in with the rest of the house and is useful to the living space.

 When these circumstances are present, you will need to fill the bottom of the garage door opening with a curb to keep water out of the converted space and protect the wall framing from moisture.
 You will also need to decide if the floor needs to be leveled.

-In the instance of an attached garage, you may be able to extend the existing heating and cooling system into the new space.
-If that is not an option, you will need to look at independent climate control system.
+In the instance of an attached garage, you may be able to easily extend the existing heating and cooling system into the new space.
+If that is not an option, however, you will need to look at independent climate control system.

-Usually garages have a single lighting circuit, and a large room will require a more electrical service than that.
+Usually garages have a single lighting circuit, and a large room will usually require more electrical infrastructure for lights than that.
 It is likely to take several additional circuits if the converted garage will be used for a kitchen with multiple appliances.

 If you are lucky enough to have a laundry connecting the garage to the house, you may consider turning it into a bathroom.
 Adding plumbing lines is often the single biggest expense in a garage conversion project.

-6) Blending in
+6. Blending in